 An assessment of eligibility for NDIS services will depend on your location and age, and whether you meet the requirements for disability or early intervention support.

 You may be able to receive individual support if you have a permanent disability which significantly affects your communication, mobility, self-care or self-management.
 This includes being deaf or hard of hearing.

-All states except Western Australia have committed to rolling out the NDIS, with WA committing to a state-led programme that is consistent with the national Scheme.
-Full rollout of the scheme across Australia began in July 2016.
-In many areas, the NDIS has not been rolled out fully, with the NDIS expected to be available in all areas by 2019.
+All states and territories have or are rolling out the NDIS.
+Full rollout of the scheme across Australia began in July 2016 and the NDIS is expected to be available in all areas by 2020.
 Service rollout guides and dates can be accessed on the NDIS Our Sites page.

 To check if you may be eligible to access services, visit the NDIS website for their NDIS Access Checklist.

 0-6: Newly diagnosed hearing loss

 Your audiologist will refer you to Australian Hearing when your child is diagnosed with a hearing loss.
 Australian Hearing can help you apply to access the NDIS at your first appointment.

 With your permission, Australian Hearing will forward evidence of your child’s hearing loss to the NDIA and you will then receive written confirmation of your child’s NDIS access within a few days.

 Once your child has access they become a NDIS participant, and a specialist NDIS planner will contact you within two weeks to support you to develop your child’s first NDIS plan.
 This plan will include a reasonable and necessary level of funding for early intervention supports you are assessed as needing.
 Once approved, you can use this funding straight away with the early intervention providers you choose.